godotengine/godot-docs/tutorials/platform/customizing_html5_shell.rst

   A custom string to include in the HTML document just before the end of the ``<head>`` tag.
 It is customized in the export options under the *Html / Head Include* section.
-While you fully control the HTML page you create, this variable can be useful for configuring parts of the HTML ``head`` element from the Godot Editor, e.g. for different Web export presets.
+While you fully control the HTML page you create, this variable can be useful for configuring parts of the HTML ``head`` element from the Godot Editor, e.g. for different web export presets.

 When the custom page is ready, it can be selected in the export options under the *Html / Custom Html Shell* section.